Maternity and Nursing Bras: Be Informed & Choose the Right One

 A good maternity bra should be adjustable both at the cup level and at the band.
 Getting an excellent fitting maternity bra can prevent issues such as stretch marks and pain.
 Here are a few tips when you are selecting a maternity bra.

 - Try the bra on at the store.
 Check if it fully supports your breasts.
 It should have wide bands and must allow for a minimal bounce.

 - Check if the bra you are considering provides full coverage.
 Check the material of the bra as the breasts will be more sensitive during pregnancy.

 - The backstrap of the bra should be broad and sturdy with a minimum of four hooks.
 Try it when it’s at the loosest fit.

 Buying a Maternity Bra

-Buying a bra for pregnant women should not be as challenging as you think it might.
+Buying a bra for pregnant women should not be as challenging as you think it might be.
 The best place to buy a maternity bra is at stores that also offer a fitting.
 These trained attendants will be able to recommend the right type of bra after they take your precise measurements.